SkSaadAli/Twizzer_Twitter_Emotion_analyzer/README.md

 The model trained using kaggle notebook that we collaborated in here are the links:

-◉ Make sure to download this paste the [Model.tflite](https://www.kaggle.com/datasets/shaikhsaadali/lstm-model-pickle?select=model.tflite) into the root directory of the project
+◉ Make sure to download and move the [Model.tflite](https://www.kaggle.com/datasets/shaikhsaadali/lstm-model-pickle?select=model.tflite) into the root directory of the project

 ◉ [Model_training](https://www.kaggle.com/code/shaikhsaadali/final-major)